 Birthdays are an important milestone in a young child's life, and we like to celebrate them.
-As a promoter of the Healthy U program, we would like our parents to choose healthy options to celebrate birthdays.
-For example instead of cupcakes, bring in special fruits your child likes to share.
-Licensing regulations also prohibit any type of open flame in the Center therefore birthday candles are not permitted.
+As a promoter of the Healthy U program, we would like our parents to choose healthy options to celebrate birthdays, for example instead of cupcakes, bring in special fruits your child likes to share or plan to stay with your child in the classroom for a while to make his/ her birthday special.
+Also, since licensing regulations prohibit any type of open flame in the Center, birthday candles are not permitted.
 Please speak to your child's teacher ahead of time for any necessary planning.